hariprakash619/HeartDiseaseModel/README.md

 XGBoost and ensemble methods to ensures optimal model performance.
 The project integrates diverse classification algorithms, enabling a comprehensive evaluation.
-This project offers a detailed glimpse into our systematic methodology, emphasizing its iterative nature and commitment to enhan
+This project offers a detailed glimpse into our systematic methodology, emphasizing its iterative nature and commitment to enhance predictive accuracy in cardiovascular disease detection.

 ![image](https://github.com/hariprakash619/HeartDiseaseModel/assets/14228793/1c51894c-6ad4-4e2f-ab7f-ce230b825baa)